Sourdough Pumpkin Cream Cheese Muffins

 Can I Freeze?

-While most muffins freeze well, and you can freeze these, I don’t recommend it.
+While most muffins freeze well, I don’t recommend freezing these.

 That’s because the cream cheese filling loses some of its flavor, color, and texture when frozen.
 It’s just not as pleasurable as an experience to eat these muffins thawed.